RobSpectre/mvf1/README.rst

 Features
 ===============

-* Command line interface for controlling `MultiViewer For F1`_.
+* Command line interface for controlling `MultiViewer`_.
 Useful for integrations with control interfaces like `StreamDeck`_
-* Pythonic interface for controlling `MultiViewer For F1`_.
+* Pythonic interface for controlling `MultiViewer`_.
 No GraphQL needed!
+* MCP server for controlling `MultiViewer`_ - perfect for controlling the broadcast for with AI agents.
 * `Type hints`_
 * `Full documentation`_
 * `Test coverage`_